Cyndi Lauper: 1983–1985: She's So Unusual

-In 1985, Lauper participated in USA for Africa's famine-relief fund-raising single "We Are the World", which sold more than 20 million copies since then.

-Lauper appeared with professional wrestler Hulk Hogan, who was cast as her "bodyguard" and would also later make many appearances as herself in a number of the World Wrestling Federation's "Rock 'n' Wrestling Connection" events, and after making her debut in the World Wrestling Federation in June 1984, became Wendi Richter's manager.
-Half a year after Captain Lou Albano appeared in the "Girls Just Want to Have Fun" music video, an angle developed where Lauper feuded with the sexist Albano, and managed Richter when she defeated Albano's choice The Fabulous Moolah for the WWF Women's Championship at the The Brawl to End It All, which was broadcast live on MTV on July 23, 1984.
+In 1985, Lauper participated in USA for Africa's famine-relief fund-raising single "We Are the World," which sold more than 20 million copies since then.
+Lauper appeared with professional wrestler Hulk Hogan, who was cast as her "bodyguard," and would also later make many appearances as herself in a number of the World Wrestling Federation's "Rock 'n' Wrestling Connection" events, and after making her debut in the World Wrestling Federation in June 1984, became Wendi Richter's manager.
+Half a year after "Captain" Lou Albano appeared in the "Girls Just Want to Have Fun" music video, an angle developed where Lauper feuded with the sexist Albano, and managed Richter when she defeated Albano's choice The Fabulous Moolah for the WWF Women's Championship at The Brawl to End It All, which was broadcast live on MTV on July 23, 1984.
 By the end of 1984, the storyline feud between Lauper and Albano was dropped when Albano turned face, with Albano even becoming more friendly towards Lauper.
-In spite of this, Lauper still continued to make some appearances at WWF shows as Richter's manager during Richter's 1984-1985 WWF run, including at the inaugural WrestleMania event.
-Dave Wolff, Lauper's boyfriend and manager at the time, was a wrestling fan as a boy, and engineered the rock and wrestling connection.
-Salt Lake City radio station 92.5 The Beat has described Lauper, who was instrumental in the WWF's early ties to MTV, as having helped put the WWF "on the Map" and for having "a key role in launching WWF into the mainstream."